FTBpro/count-von-count/README.md

   If we'll wait another 10 days, this data will be gone!

-   ## Request Metadata Parameters Plugins
+   # Request Metadata Parameters Plugins

    Sometimes there is need that the key names will consist data that is not part of the request arguments, but is based on the request metadata.
-Currently, we support 2 types this cases: date_time metadata paramerters and country parameter.
+Currently, we support 2 types this cases: date_timeparamerters and country parameter.
-   The Request Metadata Parameters works a plugin mechanisem.
+   The Request Metadata Parameters works as a plugin mechanisem.
 Enabling/disabling plugins can be done by adding/removing the plugin name in `lib/nginx/request_metadata_parameters_plugins/registered_plugins.lua'.
 Let's discuss the default plugins which come out of the box.

-   ### DateTime Plugin
+   ## DateTime Plugin

    | Parameter Name | Description                                                          |
    |----------------|----------------------------------------------------------------------|